kbhagat6/CFD_Unit/README.md

 ![](https://raw.githubusercontent.com/kbhagat6/CFD_Unit/master/mainfig.png)

 ## Installation
-* <a href="https://github.com/kbhagat6/CFD_Unit/raw/master/app-debug-unaligned.apk" target="_blank">Download the CDF_Unit APK</a>
+* Download and Install <a href="https://github.com/kbhagat6/CFD_Unit/raw/master/app-debug-unaligned.apk" target="_blank"> CDF_Unit APK</a> on a working Android Phone with Bluetooth Low Energy compatability.
-* To run the python code for the analysis, install <a href="https://docs.continuum.io/anaconda/install"> Anaconda Package Manager tools </a> and set system paths appropriately to enable dependencies.
-The code will wait for connection to the arduino and will collect realtime data as the spectrometer captures the light deflected off the drug and renders a spectrum.
-Graphs will display after each trial.

-Linux, OSX, Windows
+* Linux, OSX, Windows
 ```sh
 Create the repo folder.
 git clone https://github.com/kbhagat6/CFD_Unit.git
 ```

+* To run the python code for the analysis, install <a href="https://docs.continuum.io/anaconda/install"> Anaconda Package Manager tools </a> and set system paths appropriately to enable dependencies.
+The code will wait for connection to the arduino and will collect realtime data as the spectrometer captures the light deflected off the drug and renders a spectrum.
+Graphs will display after each trial.

 ## Gradle.build